 She is a recipient of the Governor's Service Award for her work in interfaith communities across Maryland, and regularly comments on social justice and women's rights issues as well as the American Muslim perspective on national and global affairs.
 She has been recognized as a 'Community Quarterback' for the National Football League's Baltimore Ravens team.

-Zainab completed emergency preparedness training from the U.S. Dept. of Homeland Security/FEMA, and was recognized for her community work with an Honorable Mention in FEMA's 'Individual and Community Preparedness' awards.
+In 2018, Zainab was nominated for the El-Hibri Foundation Peace Awards.
+She has completed emergency preparedness training from the U.S. Dept. of Homeland Security/FEMA, and was recognized for her community work with an Honorable Mention in FEMA's 'Individual and Community Preparedness' awards.
 In partnership with the Maryland Commission on Civil Rights and the Governor's Office on Community Initiatives, she coordinated Maryland's first statewide emergency preparedness summit for interfaith leaders featuring experts from the U.S. Dept. of Justice, U.S. Dept. of Homeland Security and other federal, state, and local agencies.

 In November 2017, Zainab presented two TEDx talks.
 At TEDxMtHebronWomen, she presented on the idea of crafting social currency for social change.
 Later, she presented at TEDxUniversityofBaltimore on the role of media and activism in dispelling stereotypes about Islam and Muslims.

 Zainab avidly follows U.S. and international politics.
 She passionately champions women's rights and correcting misconceptions about Muslims and Islam.
 She also enjoys comedy, reading, traveling, debate and football.
-She was born and raised in Baltimore, Maryland, and is a lifelong fan of the Baltimore Ravens and any team that defeats the Pittsburgh Steelers.
+She was born and raised in Baltimore, Maryland.

 civil & human rights activist | interfaith advocate | blogger